pcrs-co/backend/backend/SETUP.md

 # PCRS Backend Set-Up

-To get started with the project, follow the steps below:
+To get started, follow the steps below:

 ### 1. **Create a Virtual Environment**

-Run the following command to create a virtual environment inside the `backend` folder:
+Run the following command (while in project root) to create a virtual environment inside the `backend` folder:

 ```bash
 cd backend